Vyral/base-template/_posts/2019-08-19-what-matt-schuster-brings-to-our-team.md

 {% include pullquote.html %}

-Besides being a rockstar agent, Matt sponsor and plays both kickball and dodgeball for Stonewall Sports and has some big plans for the future—he’s taking a vacation cruise\!
+Besides being a rockstar agent, Matt sponsors and plays both kickball and dodgeball for Stonewall Sports and has some big plans for the future—he’s taking a cruise\!

-We love working with Matt, and if you want to work with him to or you want to know more about our team, feel free to give us a call or message us on our website.
+We love working with Matt, and if you want to work with him or you want to know more about our team, feel free to give us a call or message us on our website.
 We’d love to hear from you.